 Please note: Make sure that you apply for a traineeship as early as possible.
 Many companies advertise vacancies for traineeships as early as one year in advance.
 Training usually starts in August or September.

 Getting your application right

 When you have found an occupation you are interested in don’t hesitate to apply.
-At Planet-Beruf.de you will find a step-by-step guide to writing applications for traineeships (in German).
+At Planet-Beruf.de, you will find a step-by-step guide to writing applications for traineeships (in German).
 The site also tells you how to prepare for a job interview and what should be included in your employment contract.
-Further information on application procedures in Germany is available in our portal under “Applying for a job”.
+Further information on application procedures in Germany is available on our website's “Applying for a job” section.